 A Hi-Fi audio amplifier was connected to the shaker using a two wire speaker cable.
 The amplifier was operated at maximum volume with the balance set solely to the connected shaker;

-The laptop headphone jack was connected to the amplifier’s input channel via an RCA cable.
+A laptop headphone jack was connected to the amplifier’s input channel via an RCA cable.
 Programmed sine-sweep signals were generated by the laptop as the input source.

-The NI Data Acquisition (DAQ) card was connected between the accelerometers and the laptop, to record the sensor measurements.
+A NI Data Acquisition (DAQ) card was connected between the accelerometers and the laptop, to record the sensor measurements.
 The sampling rate for acceleration measurement is 25.6 kHz.

-To generate excitation of the shaker and acquire the vibration measurements from the sensors mounted on the shaker and pile top, system control and data acquisition software was developed using LabVIEW programming.
-The input sweep is calculated before each test, by setting of frequency range, sweep duration, and sweep type.
-Two types of logarithmic sine sweeps have been used, i.e. Muller’s type of sweep (Muller & Massarani, 2001) and Farina’s type of sweep (Farina 2000).
-As show in Fig 15, both sweeps have the start frequency 100Hz, end frequency 1000Hz and duration of 0.1s.
-The upper plot in the software panel shows the waveform of input sweep and the lower plot shows the pre-ringing artefact calculated by the deconvolution of impulse response from the input signal itself (Farina 2007).
-By comparison of these two types of logarithmic sweeps, it can be seen that the significant pre-ringing appears in the Farina’s type of sweep and the pre-ringing has been suppressed significantly in the Muller’s type of sweep.
+To generate excitation of the shaker and acquire the vibration measurements from the sensors mounted on the shaker and pile top a system control and data acquisition software was developed using LabVIEW programming.
+The input sweep is calculated before each test by setting of the frequency range, sweep duration and sweep type.
+Two types of logarithmic sine sweeps were used, i.e. Muller’s type of sweep (Muller & Massarani, 2001) and Farina’s type of sweep (Farina 2000).
+As show in Fig 15, both sweeps have a start frequency of 100Hz, end frequency of 1000Hz and duration of 0.1s.
+The upper plot in the software panel shows the waveform of the input sweep and the lower plot shows the pre-ringing artefact calculated by the deconvolution of the impulse response from the input signal itself (Farina 2007).
+By comparison of these two types of logarithmic sweeps, it can be seen that significant pre-ringing appears in the Farina’s type of sweep.
+At the same time, pre-ringing was suppressed significantly in the Muller’s type of sweep.
 The unwanted pre-ringing can make it difficult to identify the defect echoes from the impulse response function.
 Therefore, the Muller type of input sweep may give better results of impulse response function.